DashankaNadeeshanDeSilva/Surface_defect_image_generation_with_DCGAN/README.md

-# DCGAN Development to genearte surface defect images.
+# DCGAN development to generate surface defect images.

-## The repositary contains follwing implmentations:
+## The repository contains the following implementations:

-1. DCGAN model implmentation with fine-tuning.
+1. DCGAN model implementation with fine-tuning.
 2. Image pre-processing and dataset creating scripts.
 3. CNN Classifier to test the generated images.

 ## Training the DCGAN to generate surface defect images.

-### 01. Traing the DCGAN on source dataset (Severstal Steel Defect Detection datset
+### 01. Training the DCGAN on source dataset (Severstal Steel Defect Detection dataset

 1. Change the working directory to `DCGAN/DCGAN_to_train_on_source_data/`.
-2. Install the dependecies with `requirements.txt`
+2. Install the dependencies with `requirements.txt`
 ```console
 $ pip install -r requirements.txt
 ```